superstas/huma/README.md

 > This is by far my favorite web framework for Go.
 It is inspired by FastAPI, which is also amazing, and conforms to many RFCs for common web things ...
 I really like the feature set, the fact that it [can use] Chi, and the fact that it is still somehow relatively simple to use.
 I've tried other frameworks and they do not spark joy for me. - [Jeb_Jenky](https://www.reddit.com/r/golang/comments/zhitcg/comment/izmg6vk/?utm_source=reddit&utm_medium=web2x&context=3)

 > After working with #Golang for over a year, I stumbled upon Huma, the #FastAPI-inspired web framework.
-It’s the Christmas miracle I’ve been hoping for!
+It's the Christmas miracle I've been hoping for!
 This framework has everything! - [Hana Mohan](https://twitter.com/unamashana/status/1733088066053583197)

 > I love Huma.
 Thank you, sincerely, for this awesome package.
-I’ve been using it for some time now and it’s been great! - [plscott](https://www.reddit.com/r/golang/comments/1aoshey/comment/kq6hcpd/?utm_source=reddit&utm_medium=web2x&context=3)
+I've been using it for some time now and it's been great! - [plscott](https://www.reddit.com/r/golang/comments/1aoshey/comment/kq6hcpd/?utm_source=reddit&utm_medium=web2x&context=3)

 > Thank you Daniel for Huma.
 Superbly useful project and saves us a lot of time and hassle thanks to the OpenAPI gen — similar to FastAPI in Python. - [WolvesOfAllStreets](https://www.reddit.com/r/golang/comments/1aqj99d/comment/kqfqcml/?utm_source=reddit&utm_medium=web2x&context=3)

 > Huma is wonderful, I've started working with it recently, and it's a pleasure, so thank you very much for your efforts 🙏 - [callmemicah](https://www.reddit.com/r/golang/comments/1b32ts4/comment/ksvr9h7/?utm_source=reddit&utm_medium=web2x&context=3)

-> It took us 3 months to build our platform in Python with FastAPI, SQL Alchemy and only 3 weeks to rewrite it in Go with Huma and SQL C. Things just work and I seldomly have to debug where in Python I spent a majority of my time debugging. - [Bitclick\_](https://www.reddit.com/r/golang/comments/1cj2znb/comment/l2e4u6y/)
+> It took us 3 months to build our platform in Python with FastAPI, SQL Alchemy and only 3 weeks to rewrite it in Go with Huma and SQL C. Things just work and I seldomly have to debug where in Python I spent a majority of my time debugging. - [Bitclick_](https://www.reddit.com/r/golang/comments/1cj2znb/comment/l2e4u6y/)

 > Look at Huma, it's great.
 A nice slim layer on top of stdlib mux/chi and automatic body and parameter serialization, kinda feels like doing dotnet web APIs, but forces you to actually design request and response structs, which is great imo. - [Kirides](https://www.reddit.com/r/golang/comments/1fnn5c2/comment/lokuvpo/)